harshithasv16/ColorChange-Android-Lib/README.md

   dependencies {

-		implementation 'com.github.nasirbashak:ColorChange-Android-Lib:3.0.0'
+		implementation 'com.github.nasirbashak:ColorChange-Android-Lib:4.0.0'

 	}

 <a href="https://github.com/nasirbashak/ColorChange-Android-Lib/blob/master/app/src/main/java/com/nasirbashak007gmail/colorchange/MainActivity.java">Sample code</a>

 Provide the start and end range of colors of ur choice to get required color splashing, the delays are optional.
-While initializing the object pass the Application Context as the argument
+While initializing the object pass the Application Context as the argument.